Abstract

 Computational Model

 To model a bolalipid molecule, we joined two bilayer lipids so that a lipid molecule is formed with a head bead (cyan) that is linked to four tail beads (crimson) which are again linked to another head bead (Fig. 1C right).
 In this way, both bilayer lipids and bolalipids share the same molecular structure and the same interactions between lipid beads.
-Bolalipids in archaeal membranes can differ in the number of cyclopentane rings or the branching of the tail and thus in the molecular stiffness [6, 28].
+To decouple the effect of the connected geometry of the bolalipids from that of lipid asymmetry, we assume both head beads of a bolalipid to share the same properties.
+Bolalipids in archaeal membranes can differ in the number of cyclopentane rings or the branching of the tail and thus in the molecular stiffness [7, 33].
 To represent this effect, we added two angular potentials between the second and the fourth and the third and the fifth tail bead with variable strength kbola.
 By varying kbola, we can control the molecular stiffness of the bolalipid molecules and thus model different types of bolalipids.
-The model is simulated within molecular dynamics implemented in the LAMMPS open source package [29], and simulations are visualized with OVITO [30].
+The model is simulated within molecular dynamics implemented in the LAMMPS open source package [34], and simulations are visualized with OVITO [35].
 To include the implicit effect of the surrounding water and to simulate membranes at vanishing tension, we used a Langevin thermostat combined with a barostat that kept the membrane at zero pressure in the x-y plane.
-Details on the computational model are given in the Supplemental Information (SI) section 1.
+Details on the computational model are given in SI section 1.

 Self-assembly and phase behavior